 \section{Optimal target problem}

-From this section on, we consider the optimal target problem \eqref{eqn:problem-upper} proposed in our introduction, namely solving for the optimal target $\bar{\nu}$ minimizing the cost function $\mathcal{C}(\tau)$, under the upper density constraint $\nu \leq f$, for a given bounded and measurable function $f$.
-One can view this as a projection problem in the space of probability measures.
-Given $\mu \in P(\R^n)$, what is the closest measure $\nu$ in the constraint set $\{ \nu \le f\}$, under the condition that we have the subharmonic order $\mu \le_{SH} \nu$.
+the optimal target problem \eqref{eqn:problem-upper} proposed in our introduction.
+Namely we solve for the optimal target $\bar{\nu}$ minimizing the cost function $\mathcal{C}(\tau)$ under the upper density constraint

+One can view this as a projection problem in the space of probability measures: Given $\mu \in P(\R^d)$, what is the closest measure $\nu$ in the constraint set $\{ \nu \le f\}$, under the subharmonic order condition $\mu \le_{SH} \nu$?
 Here, the closeness between the two measures is measured by the cost $C(\tau)$ for an optimal stopping time $\tau$ between them.
 Once we have the optimal target $\nu$ then we can apply Theorem~\ref{thm:optimal-Skorokhod-existence}, obtaining the optimal stopping time $\tau$ that is given by the hitting time to a barrier given by a barrier function $s$.

-Let us point out that it is not easy to explicitly construct the optimal target even in simple cases.
+Let us point out that it is not {\red obvious how} to explicitly construct the optimal target even in simple cases.
 For instance when $f\equiv 1$ and $\mu=\delta_{x=0}$, one may guess that the optimal stopping time $\tau$ is given by the constant time, when the heat kernel $K(t, y)$ becomes $K \le 1$.
 This is not the case as we see below, for the either cost type (I) or (II).

-For the rest of the paper will see that the optimal target comes with many interesting characteristics, based on the two main features: monotonicity and saturation property.
+For the rest of the paper we will see that the optimal target comes with many interesting characteristics, based on the two main features: monotonicity and saturation property.
 These two properties allow us to connect the optimal target problem \eqref{eqn:problem-upper} with global solvability of the Stefan problem; see Section~\ref{sec:global-Stefan}.

 We begin our discussion with the monotonicity property.